Highly rated local moving companies for Columbus to Houston moves

 - Houston is more walkable than Columbus with a score of 47 out of 100 vs Columbus’s 41 out of 100.

-- Both Houston and Columbus have the same bike-friendliness score of 48 out of 100, meaning Houston is about as safe for cyclists as Columbus.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Houston and Columbus have similar bike-friendliness scores (48 vs 49), meaning Houston is about as safe for cyclists as Columbus.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Houston’s crime rate is higher than Columbus with a score of 63.5 compared to Columbus’s 49.65.
 This means that Houston neighborhoods are safer than 63.5% of all U.S. neighborhoods, and Columbus neighborhoods are safer than 49.65%.